whitecube/nova-page/README.md

 ### Middleware autoloading

-It is possible to load the page's static content automatically using the `LoadPageFromRouteName` middleware.
+It is possible to load the page's static content automatically using the `LoadPageForCurrentRoute` middleware.
 This way, the application will fetch the current page's data using the current route name as identifier.

-Add `\Whitecube\NovaPage\Http\Middleware\LoadPageFromRouteName::class` to the `routeMiddleware` array located in the `App\Http\Kernel` file:
+Add `\Whitecube\NovaPage\Http\Middleware\LoadPageForCurrentRoute::class` to the `routeMiddleware` array located in the `App\Http\Kernel` file:

 ```php
     /**